Peter Cushing: Early life

-He began his early education in Dulwich, South London, before attending the Shoreham Grammar School in Shoreham-by-Sea, on the Sussex coast between Brighton and Worthing.
+He began his early education in Dulwich, south London, before attending Shoreham Grammar School in Shoreham-by-Sea, on the Sussex coast between Brighton and Worthing.
 Prone to homesickness, he was miserable at the boarding school and spent only one term there before returning home.
-He attended the Purley County Grammar School, where he swam and played cricket and rugby.
+He attended Purley County Grammar School, where he swam and played cricket and rugby.
 With the exception of art, Cushing was a self-proclaimed poor student in most subjects and had little attention span for that which did not interest him.
 He got fair grades only through the help of his brother, a strong student who did his homework for him.
 Cushing harboured aspirations for the arts all throughout his youth, especially acting.
 His childhood inspiration was Tom Mix, an American film actor and star of many Western films.
 D.J.
 Davies, the Purley County Grammar School physics teacher who produced all the school's plays, recognised some acting potential in him and encouraged him to participate in the theatre, even allowing Cushing to skip class to paint sets.
 He played the lead in nearly every school production during his teenage years, including the role of Sir Anthony Absolute in a 1929 staging of Richard Brinsley Sheridan's comedy of manners play, The Rivals.

 Cushing wanted to enter the acting profession after school, but his father opposed the idea, despite the theatrical background of several of his family members.
 Instead, seizing upon Cushing's interest in art and drawing, he got his son a job as a surveyor's assistant in the drawing department of the Coulsdon and Purley Urban District Council's surveyor's office during the summer of 1933.
 Cushing hated the job, where he remained for three years without promotion or advancement due to his lack of ambition in the profession.
-The only enjoyment he got out of it was drawing prospectives of proposed buildings, which were almost always rejected because they were too imaginative and expensive and lacked strong foundations, which Cushing disregarded as a "mere detail."
+The only enjoyment he got out of it was drawing perspectives of proposed buildings, which were almost always rejected because they were too imaginative and expensive and lacked strong foundations, which Cushing disregarded as a "mere detail."